Looply Academy

 Triggering a Looply Workflow

-You can trigger a Looply Workflow (your Workflow must start with an Event Trigger step - see the Triggering Workflows page for more information) from SAP by calling the following method:
+You can trigger a Looply Workflow (your Workflow must start with an Event Trigger step - see the for more information) from SAP by calling the following method:

 /LOOPLY/CORE=>TRIGGER_WF